alexweissman/bootsole/README.md

 ### Supports

-- text, password, toggle, and dropdown inputs
+- text, password, toggle, select, [select2](https://ivaynberg.github.io/select2/), [bootstrapradio](https://github.com/alexweissman/bootstrapradio), and [bootstrap-switch](http://www.bootstrap-switch.org/) input controls
 - pre-populate field with values from an array.
 Useful for forms that "update" some information.
 - fields can be hidden or disabled programmatically
 - default field values